 Years ago, while running down a flight of stairs to catch the subway, I missed a step and flew to the ground.
 I didn’t fall because I was rushing to catch a train; I fell because I refused to grip the stairwell railing for fear of touching the thousands of germs clinging to it — and ironically wound up with both hands firmly planted on the even dirtier station floor.
 After my tumble, my dad threatened to buy me a box of disposable gloves.
 But I prefer to keep my neuroses a bit more buttoned up, so I chose to invest (heavily) in hand sanitizers instead.

 Putting the O in my self-diagnosed OCD, I didn’t just buy one bottle, nor just one brand.
 I started with the basics: the generic Walgreen’s formula and Purell.
 But no matter how hydrating or gentle their labels claimed, my hands always felt dry from use, or smelled distinctly of alcohol.
 Don’t get me wrong, sometimes scent is actually the selling point when it comes to the hand sanitizers I buy (like the lavender-scented one I use before tucking in at night).
-But other times, an odor-free product makes a whole lot of sense (like when eating street meat … at 2 A.M.).
-Below, the arsenal of sanitizers I’ve bought to keep my hands clean around the clock, in practically any situation (look dad, still no gloves).
+But other times, an odor-free product makes a whole lot of sense (like when eating street meat … at 2 a.m.).
+Since I first shared my arsenal of hand sanitizers with the Strategist, I’ve added a few to my collection.
+I’m updating this piece to include all the new (and old) products I rely on to keep my hands (and things I put my hands on) clean around the clock, in practically any situation.
+Look dad, still no gloves!

 For the subway